History of Texas (1865–1899): Racial issues

 The Freedmen's Bureau was set up to help manage the transition for freedmen and oversee their labor contracts under the free labor system.
 During Reconstruction, incidents of white violence against blacks increased as whites struggled to reassert white supremacy.
+In 1866, the Texas black codes were passed; these were a series of laws preventing African Americans from obtaining certain rights, such as voting, serving on juries, and even marrying whites.
+Ultimately, these Black Codes were imposed in order to keep the African Americans oppressed and keep the black labor demand in high supply.
 By the late 1870s, the Democratic-dominated legislature passed laws to impose legal segregation in public facilities and other Jim Crow laws.
 Nonetheless, freedmen organized, joined the Republican Party, and started to participate in politics.

 During his second term, Ross was forced to intervene in the Jaybird-Woodpecker War in Fort Bend County.
 Sheriff Jim Garvey (a Woodpecker) feared that there would be armed battles between the State's Rights Democrats (the Jaybirds) and the black Federalist Republicans who had retained political power for 22 years.
 At Garvey's request, Ross sent two militia companies, which managed to impose a four-month peace.
 In August 1889, Ross sent four Texas Rangers, including Sergeant Ira Aten, to quell the unrest.
 Violence erupted, leaving four people dead and injuring six, including a Ranger.
 Aten wired Ross for help.
 The following morning, the Houston Light Guard arrived and instituted martial law; that evening, Ross arrived with an Assistant Attorney General and another militia company.
 Ross fired all the local Woodpecker and Republican civil officials and called together representatives from both factions.
 On his suggestion, the two groups agreed to choose a mutually acceptable sheriff to replace Garvey, who had been killed in the firefight.
 When they could not agree on a candidate, Ross suggested Aten; both groups finally agreed, thus halting the conflict.